Wild Food Foraging

 - 1 tablespoon olive oil

 - Heat the oil, add the onion and ground chilli pepper and cook till onion is transparent.

-- Meanwhile, take the leaves off of about 1lb of nettles.
-Add them to the soup and cook slowly together for about 8 mins (about four big handfuls).
+- Meanwhile, take the leaves off of about 1 pound of nettles.
+Add them to the soup and cook slowly together for about 8 minutes (about four big handfuls).

 - Blend together to make the pottage (a soup made of vegetables and potatoes and blended to make a dense, thick soup).

 - Pour back in the pan.

 - In a frying pan, add olive oil and the chopped garlic cloves and fry them for 5 minutes (they will look burnt, in fact they are burnt, but they're very delicious).